Four traditional craft villages that have been around for centuries and are distinctive of Vietnamese culture have catapulted to international fame.

 Quang Phu Cau village on the outskirts of Hanoi has attained global fame for making incense sticks for more than a century.

-Here dozens are hard at work dyeing, drying and cutting bamboo to make the joss sticks ahead of the Lunar New Year.
+Here dozens are hard at work dying, drying, and cutting bamboo to make the joss sticks ahead of the Lunar New Year.

 French news agency AFP made an introduction about the village on its news site in January this year when the village was entering its busiest season of the year.